cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes.md

 {{<Aside type="note">}}

  * Proxy mode can only be used by applications/operating systems that support SOCKS5/HTTPS proxy communication.
- * This mode is only available on Windows, Linux and macOS.
+ * This mode is only available on Windows, Linux, and macOS.

 {{</Aside>}}